Why Chives Flowers Are More than Just a Pretty Sight

 Are Chives Flowers Edible?
 What You Need to Know

+The simple answer: yes, absolutely!
+In fact the whole plant is edible.
 Not only are chives flowers visually pleasing, but they also add a delightful flavor to dishes.
-When cooking with them, it’s important to note that the flavor is subtler than that of the chive stems; however, they still add a unique touch to any recipe.
+The flower itself has a light onion smell with an ever so slight floral smell.
+Of course this will depend on the type of chives you grow.
+When cooking with them, the flavor is subtler than that of the chive stems; however, they still add a unique touch to any recipe.
 There are endless possibilities as an ingredient in recipes, from salads and soups to dips and dressings.

-It’s essential to keep in mind that chives flowers are milder in flavor than the leaves and bulbs.
-Therefore, you might need to use a larger quantity of flowers to achieve the desired flavor.
+Since the flavor is more subtle, you might need to use a larger quantity of flowers to achieve the desired flavor.
 Additionally, when using chives flowers, it’s best to add them at the end of cooking to retain their flavor and color.

 chives flower recipe